sensu/sensu-docs/content/sensu-enterprise-dashboard/2.11/configuration.md

 requireSilencingReason |
 -------------|------
-description  | Determines whether a reason must be provided or not when creating a silence entry. required     | false type         | Boolean default      | false
+description  | Determines whether or not a reason must be provided when creating a silencing entry. required     | false type         | Boolean default      | false